preshathakkar/Logic-Solver/README.md

 # Logic-Solver
-program which converts given logic statement to CNF
+A program which converts given logic statement to CNF(Conjuctive Normal Form) and then solve it using DPLL.